 Promotions – compare deals and offers.

 Where do you get access to this content?
 Simple, sign up for emails – your own and those of your selected competitors.
-Record the emails you receive, documenting data such as subject lines, days/ times and frequency, content type, promotions, positioning, personalisation.
+Record the emails you receive, documenting data such as subject lines, days/ times and frequency, content type, promotions, positioning, personalization.

 If metrics are the 'what', then analytics are the 'so what?'.
 Once you have the what, you need to ask probing questions: